 “If you have a girlfriend or a wife, then you need to love her very much.
 It’s the same with the ball: you need to love it and also take care of it.”
 Football and love – perhaps not the most obvious of bedfellows at first sight, but for charismatic Argentinian coach Ricardo La Volpe they clearly have much in common.
 He is far from a lone voice either, with Brazilian forward Ronaldinho eagerly echoing a similar ardour for the spherical star of the game.
 “It’s my girlfriend, my partner, my fiancée – it’s everything to me,” he has mused.
 “Without the ball, I’m nothing.”

-Everywhere across Planet Football, in fact, links have long been forged between the sport and affairs of the heart.
+Links have long been forged between football and affairs of the heart.
 Whether they are speaking to the press, choosing a career path, buying presents or even getting a tattoo, footballers seem to revel in proving how much love colours their choices.
 Both pursuits feed on passion, of course, and FIFA.com now fans the flames of that passion by looking back at some of the most memorable couplings between romance and the beautiful game.
 For better or for worse...

 Mass and Messi